Skip to content

 You can now start configuring the API resource.

-URI-Template /categories/{category}/reserve The request URL should match this template.
+Resource Path /categories/{category}/reserve The request URL should match this resource path.
 The {category} variable will be replaced with the value sent in the request.

 Methods POST This API resource will accept POST requests.